 EVERY CIVILIAN I EVER MET IN THAT COUNTRY WOULD (AND DID) DIE TO DEFEND THEIR CHILDREN.
-STILL I KNEW THERE WERE A FEW WHO MARKETED THEM.
+STILL I KNEW THERE

+WERE A FEW WHO MARKETED THEM.
 THINKING BACK ON IT NOW, I THINK THE GUARD FELT MORE THAN DISGUST.
 I THINK HE FELT TEMPTED AND THAT IS WHAT HE HAD TO KILL.
 YUM YUM.

+Train to Allanta - fight - back on train

+the throw gone he allows himself to recall

+the excitement of Killing wonders if the throw

+will neturn

 8.